-The fast-access Register File contains 32 x 8-bit general purpose working registers with single clock cycle access time.
+The fast-access Register File contains 32 x 8-bit general purpose working registers with a single clock cycle access time.
 This allows single-cycle Arithmetic Logic Unit (ALU) operation.
-In a typical ALU cycle, the operation is performed on two Register File operands, and the result is stored back in the Register File.
+In a typical ALU operation, two operands are output from the Register File, the operation is executed, and the result is stored back in the Register File - in one clock cycle.

-Six of the 32 registers can be used as three 16-bit address register pointers for data space addressing - enabling efficient address calculations.
+Six of the 32 registers can be used as three 16-bit indirect address register pointers for Data Space addressing - enabling efficient address calculations.
 One of these address pointers can also be used as an address pointer for look up tables in Flash program memory.